rossetti/KSLBook/docs/02-Chapter2.md

   9    0.2684354560    0.8926258176
  10    0.1073741824    1.0000000000
 ```
 The `ksl.utilities.random.rvariable` package creates instances of random variables that are immutable.
 That is, once you create a random variable, its parameters cannot be changed.
 However, distributions permit their parameters to be changed and they also facilitate the creation of random variables.
-The previous example code uses the properties `probOfSuccess` and `numTrials` to change the parameters of the previously created binomial distribution and then creates a random variable based on the mutated distribution.
+The example code uses the properties `probOfSuccess` and `numTrials` to change the parameters of the previously created binomial distribution and then creates a random variable based on the mutated distribution.

 ```
 mean = 10.0
 variance = 5.0
   n          Values
-  1              11
+  1               7
-  2              14
+  2               9
-  3              16
+  3               9
-  4               7
+  4              12
-  5              14
+  5               8
 ```

 The results are as we would expect.
 Similar calculations can be made for continuous distributions.
-In most cases, the concrete implementations of the various distributions have specialize methods beyond those generic methods described here.
+In most cases, the concrete implementations of the various distributions have specialized methods beyond those generic methods described here.
 Please refer to the documentation for further details.

 There are a number of useful companion object methods defined for the binomial, normal, gamma, and Student-T distributions.
 Specifically, for the binomial distribution, has the following methods